SSaurabhShirbhate/TODO-List-/README.md

 - **Tailwind CSS**: A utility-first CSS framework for styling.
 - **React Icons**: A collection of popular icons for React.

-## Getting Started

-To get a local copy up and running, follow these simple steps.

-### Prerequisites

-Make sure you have the following installed:

-- Node.js
-- npm (Node Package Manager)

-### Installation

 1. Clone the repository:

    ```sh